The European Cybersecurity Certification Scheme for Cloud Services (EUCS) is a certification scheme created under the Cybersecurity Act (CSA).

-Certificates give businesses and individual consumers accurate information regarding the security assurance of their certified ICT-products, services and processes.
-Although certification does not mean that a product is cyber-secure (and this is stated explicitly in the CSA), a certificate does demonstrate compliance with the criteria of the cybersecurity scheme.
+Certificates give businesses and individual consumers accurate information regarding the security assurance of their certified ICT products, services and processes.
+Although certification does not mean that a product, service or process is cyber-secure (and this is stated explicitly), a certificate does demonstrate compliance with the criteria of the cybersecurity scheme.

 The scheme’s certificates are applicable across the EU and valid in all member states.

 The EUCS scheme is one of the first certification schemes to be developed under the CSA.
 The scheme:

 - Enhances trust in cloud services by defining a reference set of security requirements;